Exact Hard Monotonic Attention for Character-Level Transduction: A Neural Parameterization with Enforced Monotonicity

-\paragraph{0$^\text{th}$-order Hard Monotonic Attention.} We may enforce string monotonicity by zeroing out any non-monotonic alignment \emph{without} adding any additional parameters, which can be done through adding structural zeros to the distribution as follows\looseness=-1
+\paragraph{0$^\text{th}$-order Hard Monotonic Attention.} We may enforce string monotonicity by zeroing out any non-monotonic alignment \emph{without} adding any additional parameters, which can be done by adding structural zeros to the distribution as follows\looseness=-1

 These structural zeros prevent the alignments from jumping backwards during transduction and, thus, enforce monotonicity.
 The parameterization is identical to the $0^\text{th}$-order model up to the enforcement of the hard constraint with \cref{eq:1st-order}.